blackducksoftware/opssight-connector/install/hub/README.md

 So, now lets do our external database setup, in two steps:

-1) First lets make sure we create secrets which will match our passwords that we will set in the external database.
+1) First let's make sure we create secrets that will match our passwords that we will set in the external database.

 ```
 kubectl create secret generic db-creds --from-literal=blackduck=blackduck123 --from-literal=blackduck_user=blackduck123 -n myhub